 CPLP and Crude have structured the merger to qualify as a "reorganization" within the meaning of Section 368(a) of the Code.
 Neither CPLP nor Crude intends to request any ruling from the U.S. Internal Revenue Service (the "IRS") as to the tax consequences of the exchange of shares of Crude common stock for CPLP common units in the merger.
-If the merger fails to qualify as a reorganization, a holder of Crude common stock or Crude Class B stock would generally recognize gain or loss for United States federal income tax purposes on each share of Crude common units in the merger.
-If the merger in an amount equal to the difference between that holder's basis in such stock and the fair market value of the CPLP common units the holder of Crude Class B stock exchanged in the merger in an amount equal to the difference between that holder's basis in such stock or Crude Class B stock.
-Holders who recognize gain will generally be subject to United States federal income tax on such gain if they are U.S. persons for United States federal income tax on such gain if they are not U.S. persons.
-You are urged to consult with your own tax advisor regarding the proper reporting of the amount and timing of such gain or loss.
+If the merger fails to qualify as a reorganization, a holder of Crude common stock or Crude Class B stock would generally recognize gain or loss for United States federal income tax purposes on each share of Crude common stock or Crude Class B stock exchanged in the merger in an amount equal to the difference between that holder's basis in such stock and the fair market value of the CPLP common units the holder of Crude common stock or Crude Class B stock receives or may receive in exchange for each such share of Crude common stock or Crude Class B stock.
+Holders who recognize gain will generally be subject to United States federal income tax on such gain if they are used to consult with your own tax advisor regarding the proper reporting of the amount and timing of such gain or loss.
 See "Material United States Federal Income Tax Consequences to Crude Shareholders - The Merger" beginning on page 77.